 The year was 2010, and I had been working as a full-time professional Canadian artist for 3 years.
 Before that I was doing what many do in my profession, work a side job to pay the bills, while making Art in my off hours.
-During the 2010 Vancouver Olympic Games the city of Vancouver was punctuated with Canadian stereotype, and the air thick with smells of maple syrup pride.
+During the Vancouver 2010 Olympics the city of Vancouver was punctuated with Canadian stereotype, and the air thick with smells of maple syrup pride.
 I came home from the experience with visions of red, maple leaves, and hockey.
 All these experiences zipping across my temporal lobe.

 I attended a Canucks game shortly after the Vancouver Olympic Games, Roberto Luongo in goal, the energy from the Games still in the arena.
 The chanting still strong, the singing of the Canadian National Anthem louder than ever before.
 I am pretty sure if you were walking outside the stadium, you could hear the voices ringing out within!

 Up until this point in my career as an artist, the sport of Hockey had yet to appear in my work.
 This year was different.
 On the tail of our Canadian hockey gold at the Vancouver 2010 Olympics, hockey fever was stronger than ever, and it was hard to ignore the buzz.
 I could not ignore the energy and enthusiasm of everyone around me, and Hockey found its way into my brain, and onto my canvas.